jesicaflorentino/jesicaflorentino/README.md

 I am in a **structured career transition into Information Technology**, building my path through **technical fundamentals, applied practice, documentation, and continuous learning**.

-I am currently pursuing a degree in **Software Engineering** and I also have an academic background in **Languages and Education**, with experience in teaching, coordination, and educational content development.
+I am currently pursuing a degree in **Software Engineering** and I also have an academic background in **Languages**, with experience in **teaching, academic coordination, educational management, and educational content development**.
 This background strengthened skills that I now apply directly to technology, such as **clear communication, didactic thinking, organization, study discipline, and the ability to make complex topics easier to understand**.

 ---